XLDTechLabs/XLD-Endpoints/README.md

 ### 2. Authenticating a User

-Use XLoad to login and create a user ID that we used **3.
+Use XLoad to login and create a user ID that we'll be used **3.
 Reward Users**

 ```
 [POST] /endpoints/login/device-id